 Minor in Chemistry

-- To prepare students interested in pursuing further education in health-professional fields, chemical engineering, technical and industrial chemistry fields, environmental science and scientific communication fields.
+- To prepare students interested in pursuing further education in health professional fields: chemical engineering, technical and industrial chemistry fields, environmental science and scientific communication fields.

-Students with a Minor in Chemistry will:
+With a Minor in Chemistry:

 - Students will successfully show acquisition of basic concepts in chemistry.

-- Students will demonstrate adequate experience in laboratory and instrumental modern techniques
+- Students will demonstrate adequate experience in laboratory and instrumental modern techniques.

-- Students will attain adequate preparation for any career related to chemistry or entrance into professional studies such as health and chemical engineering; and technical advanced fields.
+- Students will attain adequate preparation for any career related to chemistry or entrance into professional studies such as health and chemical engineering, and technical advanced fields.

 Students interested in Minor in Chemistry must complete 18 credits of the following: